mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 ### Keto lore

-* **bulletproof coffee** - Brewed hot coffee mixed with unsalted butter, ghee, MCT (medium-chain triglyceride) oil, or coconut oil.
+* **bulletproof coffee** - [Brewed hot coffee mixed with unsalted butter, ghee, MCT (medium-chain triglyceride) oil, or coconut oil](https://www.nytimes.com/2014/12/14/style/the-cult-of-the-bulletproof-coffee-diet.html).
 It's _not_ essential for keto.
-In fact, I consume most of my carbs one tablespoon at a time of [Trader Joe's Coconut Creamer](https://www.traderjoes.com/fearless-flyer/article/2118).
-I still hold my head up.
+You don't _need_ special coffee beans, butters, or MCT oils, although you may choose later on to try more expensive offerings.
+(In fact, I consume most of my carbs one tablespoon at a time of [Trader Joe's Coconut Creamer](https://www.traderjoes.com/fearless-flyer/article/2118).
+I still hold my head up.)

 * **bacon** - Through publicity, bacon is the the gateway drug to keto.
 Most of us don't have it for breakfast, lunch, dinner, and snack.
 If it fits your macros, and you desire it, consume.
 If it doesn't, don't.